andreidobrinski/modern-angular-bootcamp-udemy/rxjs-example.md

 - commonly chained together
 - generic or specific operators

+Operator groups

+- Transform: take in a value, do some processing, return a new value
+- Filtering: modifies the flow of events in a pipe (group them together, pause them, delete them)
+- Creation: creates a new observable.
+An operator that returns an observable (fromEvent)

 Pipe: group of operators (pipeline)

 Observer: Result of pipeline.
 Handling of errors or values out of pipeline.